Zhang-Wen-chao/Life-Experiment-Guide/to-do-list.md

 anayway, learn to everyone.
 # what did I do
 ## last week
-1. Monday (June 5th, 2023):
-   - I watched the video explanation of the history of the Jin Dynasty.
-   - Wang, a student from the School of Life Sciences, came to guide the work.
-2. Tuesday (June 6th, 2023):
-   - watch Apple Worldwide Developers Conference.
-   - Apply for an account connected to the Internet in SHIC.
-   - Install the Nvidia driver, some common softwares on zky's debian, install pytorch
-   - Swim 1100 meters, and there are five free chances left.
-3. Wednesday (June 7th, 2023):
-   - 1A302 2:00 pm, a meeting with Bai.
-   - Recite 140 TOEFL words.
-   - start learning analog electronics. seek help from Wangtao.
-   - use clang-format.
-4. Thursday (June 8th, 2023):
-   - [x] Invite Brother Yang to dinner;
-   - [x] make a zhang-wen-chao.github.io
-5. Friday (June 9th, 2023):
-   - [x] Go to Wuxi for a meeting.
-   - [x] listen to liuwen and xuyanyu.
-   - [x] eat dinner with brother longyang and sister kang.
-6. Saturday (June 10th, 2023):
-   - [x] listen the lectures for the whole day.
-7. Sunday (June 11th, 2023):
-   - [x] play with xiongni.
-## this week
 1. Monday (June 12th, 2023):
    - [x] check out and return to shanghai.
 2. Tuesday (June 13th, 2023):